[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 Power

 Sadly, what the Lovense Lush 2 has in app functionality and innovation, it lacks in power.
 As soon as I switched it on in my hand, I was unimpressed.
-I hoped it might feel better once I was warmed up and using it on my genitals, but alas I remained underwhelmed.
+I hoped it might feel better once I was warmed up and using it on my vulva, but alas I remained underwhelmed.

 The Lovense Lush 2 on a white bedsheet